interstar/Patterning/README.md

 See [Patterning Core](https://github.com/interstar/Patterning-Core).

-This is the up-to-date repository of the core library for generating patterns in your Clojure / ClojureScript projects.
+That is the up-to-date repository of the core library for generating patterns in your Clojure / ClojureScript projects.
 Its README also has links to other important resources and ways of using Patterning.

 More info [here](http://sdi.thoughtstorms.info/?p=901).